 Born in Albuquerque, NM, and raised in Boston, MA, Christopher Carter is an educator, a seasoned animator/story board artist, and a nationally known and highly regarded sculptor.

 He holds an MFA (Fine Arts/Sculpture) from UC Berkeley and a BFA from Maryland Institute College of Art (MICA).
-In addition to being a working artist, Christopher held Teaching posts in art at Boston and California, was a Visiting Professor and Lecturer at UC Berkeley, and an Instructor at San Francisco's Art Institute of California.
+In addition to being a working artist, Christopher held teaching posts in art in Boston and California, was a Visiting Professor and Lecturer at UC Berkeley, and an Instructor at San Francisco's Art Institute of California.
 His art work has been shown in numerous solo museum and gallery exhibitions, and is held in numerous private collections and museums.

 Christopher has an extensive background in animation.
 He was CEO/Creative Director of Maverix Studios, San Francisco, CA, and Tokyo, Japan, from 2007 to 2012, and won a "Clio" (the advertising industry's highest award) for his animation work and direction while at Colossal Pictures and Wild Brain, Inc. Maverix Studios' clients included HBO ,National Geographic,Warner, Proctor and Gamble ,Coke(Sprite ) and Lucas Arts and Entertainment.